tensorpack/tensorpack/README.md

 Even on a small CNN example, the training runs [2x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.

 Multi-GPU training is off-the-shelf by simply switching the trainer.
-You can also define your own trainer for non-standard training (e.g. GAN).
+You can also define your own trainer for different style of training (e.g. GAN).

 ## Install: